Welcome to the Snowflake Documentation¶

 - Access Control Considerations — Best practices, general guidelines, and important considerations for configuring access control.

 Describes the concepts and tasks associated with using Snowflake.

-Introduction to organizing, storing, querying, maintaining, and removing data.
+Introduction to organizing, storing, querying, maintaining, and removing data in Snowflake.

 Key concepts and tasks for bulk copying data into a Snowflake table from external files:

 - Data Loading Considerations

 - Tutorial: Loading Data from an Internal Stage

 - Tutorial: Loading Data from an External Amazon S3 Location

 Key concepts and tasks for bulk copying of data into external files from a Snowflake table: